martinthomson/h2-stream-limits/draft-thomson-httpbis-h2-stream-limits.md

 4 as a connection error of type FRAME_SIZE_ERROR; see {{Section 5.4.1 of RFC9113}}.

-A client MUST treat receipt of an odd-numbered Maximum Stream Identifier as a connection error of type PROTOCOL_ERROR; see {{Section 5.4.1 of RFC9113}}.
+A client MUST treat receipt of an even-numbered Maximum Stream Identifier as a connection error of type PROTOCOL_ERROR; see {{Section 5.4.1 of RFC9113}}, with an exception of a value of 0, which can be used to indicate support for the feature without enabling the creation of streams (see {{negotiating}}).
-Similarly, a server MUST treat receipt of an even-numbered Maximum Stream Identifier as a connection error, with an exception of a value of 0, which can be used to indicate support for the feature without enabling the creation of streams (see {{negotiating}}).
+Similarly, a server MUST treat receipt of an odd-numbered Maximum Stream Identifier as a connection error.

 ## Applying Stream Limits {#limits}